2020 Ultimate Guide to Blended Learning

 - Showing comprehensive knowledge/skill in a subject area

-- Offers the right balance of teaching support without effecting the overall class learning
+- Offers the right balance of teaching support without affecting overall class learning

 - Educators need up-to-date student learning data, as well as ways to visualise it

-- Lecturers needs to feel confident using tools that collect student data
+- Lecturers must feel confident using tools that collect student data

 - A decision needs to be made on how the solutions will be integrated, using standalone systems or integration systems that combine learning with data

-- Transitional issues with adaption to blended learning can hinder a teacher’s performance due to confidence or understanding
+- Transitional issues can hinder a teacher’s performance due to a lack of confidence or understanding

-- Another transition is to consider how the traditional grading systems could be affected or become incomplete
+- Traditional grading systems could be affected or become incomplete

-- Student ability to move at their own pace can be met be restraints of the traditional grade boundaries
+- Students’ ability to move at their own pace may be restricted by traditional grade boundaries

 5) Supplemental Blended Learning

 The supplemental blended learning model maximises online course content to enhance the face-to-face classroom experience.
-Using this method means there is typically no major reduction from classroom learning time, with additional online components provided to enrich in-class activities and encourage extended learning outside of class-time.
-The supplemental model can be utilised in many ways and is able to serve multiple instructions and education goals.
+In this method, there is typically no major reduction from classroom learning time, with additional online components provided to enrich in-class activities and encourage extended learning outside of class.

 Benefits of Supplemental Blended Learning

-- Enriches interaction: Permit online collaboration to deepen class-time activity
+- Enriches interaction: permits online collaboration to deepen class-time activity

-- Time management: Use online components to demonstrate topic material allowing better use of time management in the classroom.
+- Time management: uses online components to demonstrate topic material, allowing for better time management

-- Flexibility: Able to review learning and resources before class starts
+- Flexibility: ability to review learning and resources before the lesson starts

-- On-demand content: Provide students with material to cover complex subjects that can be reviewed online pre and post class schedules.
+- On-demand content: provides students with material to cover complex subjects that can be reviewed online pre- and post-classroom session

 Challenges of Supplemental Blended Learning

-- As this model doesn’t reduce class time, it can be referred to as the challenge ‘course and a half’. with class time not being affected and online materials making additional content, a student’s overall workload can increase.
-In result, impacting their personal progression.
+- As this model doesn’t reduce class time, a student’s overall workload can increase, thus impacting their personal progression

-- Teachers will need to manage and plan ahead in order to provide students with additional resources that can be accessed any time, especially for a complex topic area.
+- Teachers will need to manage and plan ahead to provide students with additional resources that can be accessed any time – especially for a complex topic

 6) Outside-in Blended Learning

-The Outside-in approach defines the classroom as the ‘finishing point’.
-A learning journey starts in a non-academic environment using digital devices that students access on a daily basis, and finishes with class time.
-It takes traditional teaching and learning, and simply allows the classroom to be the final ‘platform’ to share, collaborate, create and review feedback to improve student progression.
+The outside-in approach defines the classroom as the ‘finishing point’.
+Here, the learning journey starts in a non-academic environment using digital devices that students access on a daily basis, and finishes with class time.
+It takes traditional teaching and learning and allows the classroom to be the final ‘platform’ to share, collaborate, create and review feedback to improve student progression.